OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/projects.md

 ## List of Open Source by organizations

 The list of [Open Source projects by organizations](https://osdc.code-maven.com/open-source-by-organizations/) is a sub-page of the OSDC-web site, but it has its own [repository](https://github.com/OSDC-Code-Maven/open-source-by-organizations/).
-One does not need any programming knowladge to add more entries to our database, but there are also plenty of development and design tasks.
+One does not need any programming knowledge to add more entries to our database, but there are also plenty of development and design tasks.

 ## Code-Maven and PerlMaven web sites